diarisdiakite/diarisdiakite/README.md

 ```

 ```[Addicted-learner]
-3 years Experience working for a United Nations Agency:
+3 years of Experience working for a United Nations Agency:
 - 📫 Apply Result Based Management concepts in projects and programs design
 - 📫 Monitoring and evaluation and reporting
 - main IT projects developed: M&E-APP.